haiiampc/sikulirepo/README.md

 # sikulirepo
+This Repository contains below

+1) Sikuli Architecture Presentation
-This Repository contains the example scripts of Sikuli Implementation
+2) Example scripts of Sikuli Implementation - launching pad for you.